vapoursynth/vapoursynth/doc/plugins/vivtc.rst

          Input clip.
 Only YUV420P8 with constant dimensions supported.

       order
          Sets the field order of the clip.
+Normally the field order is obtained from the ``_FieldBased`` frame property.
+This parameter is only used for those frames where the ``_FieldBased`` property has an invalid value or doesn't exist.

-If this parameter has the wrong value, VFM's output will be visibly wrong in mode 0.
+         If the field order is wrong, VFM's output will be visibly wrong in mode 0.

          0 - bottom field first